 California Business Immigration Lawyers for Nonimmigrant Employee Visas

-The immigration attorneys at PL&A advise California businesses as well as individuals around the globe about their nonimmigrant entry options and assist them with applications for such visas as the following:
+The immigration attorneys at PL&A advise California businesses as well as individuals around the globe about their nonimmigrant entry options and assist them with applications for such employment visa as the following:

 - B-1 visas for specific short-term business purposes ranging from contract negotiations to seminars and conferences

 - E-1 and E-2 visas for nonimmigrant traders and investors who come to the U.S. to conduct business operations or develop a new enterprise

 - H-1B visas for professional and technical workers engaged in specialty occupations

 - J-1 visas for students, trainees, academics, researchers, professionals or experts participating in an approved Exchange Visitor program

 - L-1 visas for executives, managers or professionals employed by foreign affiliates of U.S companies